-This is probably the biggest upside of teletherapy.
+This is probably the biggest upside of online speech and language therapy.
 Families get to be an integral part of the sessions.
 Professionals too get a chance to educate communication partners.
-And we all know how an informed communication partner can support an AAC user’s progress more effectively.
+And we all know how an informed communication partner can support a communicator’s progress more effectively.

 Communication Opportunities Galore

 The huge grandfather clock in the living room and the learner’s favourite tree in the backyard – all these can lead to learning opportunities in teletherapy.

 If the pet doesn’t want to be left out of the fun, we can include him too.

 Remote therapy sessions offer a fantastic chance to learn language during mealtimes, playtime, and everyday activities.
 Communicators learn and absorb more when they are having fun and feel at ease.
 Thus, AAC teletherapy has opened up wonderful new ways to engage learners and build communication and language.